Particular/docs.particular.net/nservicebus/upgrades/azure-functions-service-bus-in-process-3to4.md

 ---
-title: Azure Functions (in-process) for Service Bus Upgrade Version 2 to 3
+title: Azure Functions (in-process) for Service Bus Upgrade Version 3 to 4
-summary: How to upgrade Azure Functions (in-process) with Azure Service Bus from version 2 to 3
+summary: How to upgrade Azure Functions (in-process) with Azure Service Bus from version 3 to version 4
 component: ASBFunctions
 reviewed: 2021-12-16
 related: